 In my humble opinion, it’s the most beautiful lake in the world.
 As someone who grew up loving the ocean, it almost satisfies my intense urge for the seaside given the sheer size.
 There’s something mesmerizing about the clarity, the depth, and the gorgeous surroundings that simply doesn’t exist elsewhere.

-There is no shortage of things to do and see in Lake Tahoe, so to help you narrow it down, here’s a list of 50 of the best from a local:
+There is no shortage of things to do and see in Lake Tahoe, so to help you narrow it down, here’s a list of 50 of the best from a local.
+Get yourself a rental car and be ready for an adventure:

 1. Tahoe Rim Trail